pydn/ComfyUI-to-Python-Extension/tests/README.md

 ### Fast Tier

 Fast tier validates export behavior against committed fixtures without requiring a full ComfyUI runtime for every fixture.
+This is the recommended default validation lane for routine changes.

 Run all fast-tier compatible fixtures: